foxdonut/meiosis/docs/lessons/04-Routing-B-Adding-Routes.md

 ## Using Navigation

 We used Navigo, but we can use other routing libraries with minimal changes.
-For example, let's try using[Navigation](https://grahammendick.github.io/navigation/), which is a "data first, routes last" approach to routing - a great fit for us.
+For example, let's try using [Navigation](https://grahammendick.github.io/navigation/), which is a "data first, routes last" approach to routing - a great fit for us.

 ### Specifying Routes